thinkdata-works/api-docs/source/includes/query_api.md

 }
 ```

 This endpoint provides the meta information for querying this Namara instance.
-It includes the maximum limit per query, the supported formats, and the default format if none is specified.
+It includes the limit per query, the supported formats, and the default format if none is specified.
 This information may differ, depending on which deployment of Namara you're using.

 ##<div class="colour-pill"><span class="post">POST</span> Query</div>